JazminRM/aDNA_SummerCourse_UCPH/Exercises/Diversity.md

 done
 ```

-Now let's look at the results for one of the samples:
+Look at the results for one of the samples:
 ```{bash, eval = FALSE}
 cat Dog_Dingo.ml
 ```